Kittaru87/CV/README.md

 ## Profile

 Changing careers is not an easy thing to do.
 However you can spend so long in a role that tasks become predictable and your job no longer excites you.
-I needed a change of tact.
+I needed a change of tack.
 Then I found programming!
 What started as a couple of online courses in my spare time led to a 3 month evening course, which then led to Makers, a 16-week intensive dev bootcamp.
 And I am loving every second of it.

 My professional training includes pair programming and test-driven development (TDD), and incorporates front- and back-end development.
 It is both fast paced and constantly evolving, conditions that I thrive in - the more there is to learn, the better.